 The Many Wings of The Wind Rivers

 The sagebrush and prairie, the hills and the mountains, the rivers, lakes, and mountain streams provide excellent habitat for birds.
 Mountain blue birds, Wilson’s phalarope, horned larks, sage grouse and sandhill cranes are just a few winged examples.
-Bring your binoculars and enjoy.
+Bring your binoculars and enjoy some bird watching.

 You can view birds year-round in Wind River Country.
 It’s a place many species stop over while migrating in the spring and fall.
 It’s also home year-round to some majestic birds like bald eagles, golden eagles and osprey.